Board of Directors

 President

-Glenna has been a student of the dharma for over 24 years and is a dedicated student of Mingyur Rinpoche, and his brothers, Tsoknyi Rinpoche and Chokyi Nyima Rinpoche.
-She has been on the Yongey Foundation Board since its beginnings.
-She is the long-time executive assistant to Pema Chödrön.
-Glenna spends her free time as a ‘plein air’ artist showing exclusively in Steamboat Springs.
-For over 40 years, she has been a real estate broker in Steamboat Springs where she lives with her husband, Tim Olmsted, and their dog Mr. Pounce.
+Glenna has been a student of the Dharma for over 24 years and is a dedicated student of Mingyur Rinpoche and his brothers, Tsoknyi Rinpoche and Chokyi Nyima Rinpoche.
+She has served on the Board of the Yongey Foundation since its inception.
+Glenna has also been the longtime executive assistant to Pema Chödrön.
+In her free time, she is a plein air artist who exhibits exclusively in Steamboat Springs.
+For over 40 years, she has worked as a real estate agent in Steamboat Springs, where she lives with her husband, Tim Olmsted, and their dog, Mr. Pounce.

 Josh Baran